saroltah/find-salad-recipes/README.md

 ### 14.
 **adding start again() function:**

  - It can have same yes-no answer, as in show_whole_recipe() function, with the same while True loop and validate_answer() function.
-When the user says yes, it replays all the functions all_functions(), if the answer is no, it wishes a nice day and exits the program.
+When the user says yes, it replays all the functions start_asking_for_veggies(), if the answer is no, it wishes a nice day and exits the program.

  </br>